 Birdfeeders and birdbaths are a wonderful addition to any garden but they can also contribute to the spread of disease with many different birds gathering in one location.
 Some routine maintenance can greatly reduce this risk and promote better bird health.
-If you’d like to grow sunflowers for the birds, see some tips here.

 The more active a birdfeeder is, the more often it needs to be cleaned and disinfected.